 Published On: May 07 2013 03:31:45 PM CDTUpdated On: May 08 2014 01:00:00 AM CDT

-2012: Children's book author and illustrator Maurice Sendak, best known for the 1963 book "Where the Wild Things Are," dies from complications of a stroke at the age of 83 in Danbury, Conn.
+2012: Children's book author and illustrator Maurice Sendak, best known for the 1963 book "Where the Wild Things Are," dies from complications of a stroke at the age of 83 in Danbury, Connecticut.

 1993: A decade into Aerosmith's comeback, the band's "Get a Grip" album reaches No. 1 on the U.S. Billboard 200, marking their first trip to the top of the album charts.

-1988: Science-fiction author Robert A. Heinlein, known for novels such as "Starship Troopers," "Stranger in a Strange Land" and "The Moon Is a Harsh Mistress," dies of emphysema and heart failure at age 80 in Carmel, Calif.
-He's seen here signing autographs at the 1976 World Science Fiction Convention in Kansas City, Mo.
+1988: Science-fiction author Robert A. Heinlein, known for novels such as "Starship Troopers," "Stranger in a Strange Land" and "The Moon Is a Harsh Mistress," dies of emphysema and heart failure at age 80 in Carmel, California.
+He's seen here signing autographs at the 1976 World Science Fiction Convention in Kansas City, Missouri.

 1984: After an American-led boycott of the 1980 Summer Olympics in Moscow, the Soviet Union announces that it will boycott the 1984 Summer Olympics in Los Angeles.
 The Soviet Union, which was eventually joined in its boycott by other Eastern Bloc countries and Cuba, cited security concerns and "chauvinistic sentiments and an anti-Soviet hysteria being whipped up in the United States" in its decision.

 1980: The eradication of smallpox is endorsed by the World Health Organization.
 Pictured here is Rahima Banu, a 2-year old girl from the village of Kuralia in Bangladesh, who, in 1975, became the last known person to be infected with naturally occurring smallpox.
 A WHO team treated Banu, who recovered fully.